trpax/sponge-bob/README.md

 Collaborated with other students in group projects to develop software solutions.
 Education:
 State University of Telecommunications, 1st year student.
-This text has not yet been written by a neural network p>
+This text has not yet been written by a neural network